Red Cross chief to urge Syria's Assad to help aid effort

 A car bomb exploded in a district on the edge of Damascus on Monday, causing casualties including women and children, state media and opposition campaigners said.

-About 1.2 million people have been displaced in Syria during the conflict and a further 230,000 refugees have registered in four neighbouring countries, the United Nations says.
+About 1.2 million people have been displaced in Syria during the conflict and a further 230,000 refugees have registered in four neighboring countries, the United Nations says.

 The ICRC and Syrian Arab Red Crescent have distributed relief items to more than 800,000 people this year, most of them displaced and staying in temporary shelters including schools, and ensured that more than one million people have enough clean water, the ICRC said.